nicolasdemaio/backend-criptop2p-api/docs/README.md

 https://sonarcloud.io/project/overview?id=nicolasdemaio_backend-criptop2p-api

-_to see this documentation via web, run 'docsify serve ./docs' on root directory_
+_to see this documentation via web, install 'npm i docsify-cli -g' and then run 'docsify serve ./docs' on root directory_